nickbrowne/nsvg/README.md

 default-features = false
 ```

 Now you can parse and rasterize SVGs.
 Use the scale argument to produce larger or smaller rasterised images.
-The aspect ratio will remain the same.
+The aspect ratio will always remain the same.

-This can be useful to create rasters to suit high resolution displays.

 ```rust
 extern crate nsvg;